gruhn/vue-qrcode-reader/CONTRIBUTING.md

 npm install
 ```

-We use a locally served version of the [demo page](https://vue-qrcode-reader.netlify.app/demos/DecodeAll.html) during development.
+We use a locally served version of the [demo page](https://vue-qrcode-reader.netlify.app/) during development.
 To get that started run

 ```
-npm run dev
+npm run docs:dev
 ```

 ### Commit Messages